 Separation and divorce can be a challenging and difficult experience for many.
 It can mean significant changes to your life.
 When you separate, you are dealing with both the emotions of the separation and the 'business' of separation.
 Mediation is a non-adversarial approach that understands both the emotion of and business of separation.
 Mediation can help with resolving the separation by helping you in reaching a mutual agreement for both parties.
-Mediation is an alternative to the court process which is often adversarial.
+Mediation is an alternative to the court process which is often adversarial and can exacerbate conflict.

 At the time of separation, parents are most concerned with the well-being of their child.
 A critical consideration is whom and how decisions will be made for them and how the children will spend time with both parents.
 There are also many other aspects of the child's day to day life that parents need to think about as they separate, which mediation addresses.